csc-training/csc-env-eff/_hands-on/disk-areas/disk-areas-tutorial-maindisks.md

 💡 Hint: You can use your folder in **scratch** for the rest of the tutorials.
 Save the path with [alias](https://www.shell-tips.com/bash/alias/) (with `cd`or `echo`) or somewhere in your notes.

 💡 It is sometimes needed to save the paths of the **scratch** or **projappl** directories in an environmental variable (until logout).
-This can be done wiht following command:
+This can be done with a following command:
    ```bash
    export PROJAPPL=/projappl/project_xxxx/   # replace xxxx with your project number
    export SCRATCH=/scratch/project_xxxx/   # replace xxxx with your project number